Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Discussion

 \subsection{The influence of magnetized winds on neutrino emission and the orphan kilonova}

 Our results indicate that the neutrino luminosity is high in models with a low magnetic flux and/or low initial magnetization.
 This dominance of neutrino emission persists even in moderately magnetized disks.
-The weakly magnetized model \textit{3D-Thick}, initialized with $\beta=100$, shows an early peak in magnetic flux that later decays as $\Phi_{\rm BH} \propto t^{-1}$.
+The weakly magnetized 3D-Thick model, initialized with $\beta=100$, shows an early peak in magnetic flux that later decays as $\Phi_{\rm BH} \propto t^{-1}$.
 At $t = 300$~ms, the magnetic flux decreases to $\Phi_{\rm BH}\sim10^{27}$~G~cm$^{2}$, while the neutrino luminosity reaches $L_{\nu}\sim10^{51}$~erg~s$^{-1}$.
-The more magnetized model \textit{3D-Thin}, starting from $\beta=50$, maintains an almost constant magnetic flux, $\Phi_{\rm BH}\propto t^{-0.1}$, and exhibits the neutrino luminosity of $L_\nu \sim 2\times10^{50}$~erg~s$^{-1}$.
-This model is more magnetized but about one order of magnitude less massive than the \textit{3D-thick} case.
-The stronger magnetization drives powerful winds, reducing the volume of the neutrino-emitting region and decreasing their thermal energy.

-The higher magnetized model \textit{3D-kn}, also initialized with $\beta=50$, presents a nearly constant magnetic flux of $\Phi_{\rm BH}\sim10^{28}$~G~cm$^{2}$ ($\propto t^{-0.1}$) and a luminosity of $L_{\nu}\sim2.3\times10^{51}$~erg~s$^{-1}$.
+The more magnetized model, 3D-Thin, starting from $\beta=50$, maintains an almost constant magnetic flux, $\Phi_{\rm BH}\propto t^{-0.1}$ and exhibits neutrino luminosity $L_\nu \sim 2\times10^{50}$~erg~s$^{-1}$.
+This model is more magnetized but about an order of magnitude less massive than the 3D-Thick case.
+The stronger magnetization drives powerful winds, reducing the volume of the neutrino-emitting region and decreasing its thermal energy.
+The higher magnetized model 3D-kn, also initialized with $\beta=50$, presents nearly constant magnetic flux of $\Phi_{\rm BH}\sim10^{28}$~G~cm$^{2}$ ($\propto t^{-0.1}$) and luminosity $L_{\nu}\sim2.3\times10^{51}$~erg~s$^{-1}$.
 Despite its relatively low spin ($a=0.6$), this model produces strong mass outflow and intense neutrino emission.
-In contrast, the perturbed model \textit{3D-kn-p} shows that magnetization does not strongly influence the neutrino output.
-The magnetic flux remains constant but lower ($\Phi_{\rm BH}\sim10^{22}$~G~cm$^{2}$), and the neutrino luminosity is about $L_{\nu}\sim10^{51}$~erg~s$^{-1}$.
-The efficiency of neutrino annihilation can in this case be larger than about 1\% \citep{2019MNRAS.482.2973D}, however we speculate that this scenario will rather lead to a weak GRB or an orphan kilonova without a jet.
+In contrast, the perturbed model 3D-kn-p shows that magnetization does not strongly influence neutrino output.
+The magnetic flux remains constant but lower ($\Phi_{\rm BH}\sim10^{22}$~G~cm$^{2}$), and the neutrino luminosity is $L_{\nu}\sim10^{51}$~erg~s$^{-1}$.
+The efficiency of neutrino annihilation can in this case be larger than about 1\% \citep{2019MNRAS.482.2973D}; however, we speculate that this scenario leads to a weak GRB or an orphan kilonova without a jet.